Thomas-Upfield/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - This SHOULD NOT support markdown text styling.
 - Authors MUST use this field for their profile name/ username.
 - Authors SHOULD attempt to make this field unique whilst also avoiding crass language.

+`bio`
+- Compulsory
+- A freeform text field.
+- This SHOULD NOT support markdown text styling.
+- This SHOULD be used to introduce the individual.
+-- I.e. “I am such-and-such and I have this experience and these ideas...”

+`identity`
+- Compulsory
+- A link to a social media profile where the person must reference their DRep ID in their profile.
+- This will be used by people reviewing this DRep to prove and verify that the person described in the metadata is the same as the person who set up the social media profile.
+- Tooling providers SHOULD warn people that none of the information is verified by the tool and they should DYOR
+- Tooling providers making metadata SHOULD provide some information about why this is important.

 `picture`
 - Optional